 #3.
 Nature nurtures presence.

-I am an earth sign Taurus girl and I love my time outdoors.
-For most people, a walk on the beach, the view of a verdant valley or sitting to watch a fire are enjoyable experiences.
+I am an earth sign, Taurus girl and I love my time outdoors.
+For most people, a walk on the beach, the view of a luscious green valley or sitting to watch a fire are enjoyable experiences.
 They reconnect us to the comforting and soothing rhythms of nature.

 A field of work called biophilia and biophilic design now show how and why this happens.
 It is not my horoscope that determines my desires.
 It is an inherent human inclination to affiliate with nature.
 This inclination reflects our past, as homo sapiens who evolved spending most of our long history outdoors.

 It is only within the more recent past that humans have spent most of their time indoors.
 The extensively built environments of most developed countries came about in response to our need for comfort, protection and safety.
 However, biologically we have not evolved so quickly.
 We still crave and need connections to nature; the light, air, water, fire and the patterns and rhythms of nature for us to flourish and thrive.